w3c/wai-tutorials/source/aria-concepts/4-problem.html.erb.md

 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project, Task 2</a>.
 ---

-## The Custom Radio Problem
+## Custom Radio HTML

-Consider the following HTML.
+Consider the following HTML that could be used to replace the HTML radio group in our scenario.

 ~~~ html
 <div id="basic" class="plan-option"><img src="basic.png" alt="Basic"></div>